15 Best Destinations To Visit When Vietnam Welcomes Back Visitors

 11. Quy Nhon City

-Ky Co beach, Quy Nhon - Photo: @tourpikvina
+Ky Co Beach, Quy Nhon - Photo: @tourpikvina

 12. Ta Dung National Park

-Located in Dak Nong Province, Ta Dung National Park is regarded as "Halong Bay of South Central Vietnam".
-Together with Dong Van Karst Plateau in Ha Giang and Non Nuoc Cao Bang in Cao Bang Province, Ta Dung National Park is granted as third Vietnam's UNESCO Global Geopark.
+Located in Dak Nong Province, Ta Dung National Park is often referred to as the "Ha Long Bay of South Central Vietnam."
+This stunning area is recognized as Vietnam's third UNESCO Global Geopark, alongside Dong Van Karst Plateau in Ha Giang and Non Nuoc Cao Bang in Cao Bang Province.

 Photo: @hoangtuanquyen